wp-plugins/remove-custom-header-uploads/readme.txt

 == Installation ==

+For an automatic installation through WordPress:

+1. Go to the 'Add New' plugins screen in your WordPress admin area
+1. Search for 'Remove Custom Header Uploads'
+1. Click 'Install Now' and activate the plugin

+Or use a nifty tool by WordPress lead developer Mark Jaquith:

+1. Visit [this link](http://coveredwebservices.com/wp-plugin-install/?plugin=remove-custom-header-uploads) and follow the instructions.

+For a manual installation via FTP:

 1. Upload `remove-custom-header-uploads.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' screen in your WordPress admin area

+To upload the plugin through WordPress, instead of FTP:

+1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.

-1. Sit back and enjoy a glass of whisky
+For all methods, you should end it by sitting back and enjoy a glass of whisky

 == Frequently Asked Questions ==

-= What about foo bar? =
-= What type of whisky should I have in step 3 =
+= What type of whisky should I have after I've installed the plugin? =

 Lately I've been enjoying rye.
 Two that stand out are the High West Roundevous 16 year and Templeton.